Red Bridge Hydro: Powerhouse

 The powerhouse is a brick building with a stone foundation.
 It has the turbine wells to run 4 units (generators/turbines).
 In the northern end of the building are units No. 1 and No. 2.
-They were horizontal water wheels with 40 cycle generators.
+These were horizontal water wheels with 40 cycle generators.
 They were retired in 1938 and were removed sometime after.
 Between 2009 and 2019, the penstocks for the units were removed.
 In the southern end of the building are units No. 3 and No.4, which are still operating.
 There are 4 discharge bays, one for each unit.
-Two still discharge water from the operating units into thel, which runs 735 feet back to the Chicopee River.
+The two operating units discharge water into the tailrace canal, which runs 735 feet back to the Chicopee River.

+On August 22, 2023, part of the powerhouse collapsed.
+As of December, 2023, an investigation into the collapse is still ongoing, no determination has been made about the future of the plant at this time.

 Chicopee River Reservoir

 The Chicopee River Reservoir (Red Bridge Pool) is a 180 acre impoundment (reservoir), formed by the Red Bridge Dam.
 It is neighbored by a 106 acre impoundment, located north of the main impoundment, which is fed by the Broad Brook.
 The main impoundment is fed by the Chicopee River and has a boat ramp (Red Bridge Boat Ramp).
 The boat ramp sits on the south side of the headgate.